flink-extended/ai-flow/docs/content/get_started/concepts.md

 ## Job
 A Job is the basic unit of execution in workflow.
-Jobs are arranged into a workflow, and they have relationships between them in order to express the conditions they should run.
+Jobs are arranged into a workflow, and they have relationships between them in order to express the conditions on which they should run.
 For example, a workflow contains feature engineering job, model training job, model validation job, and model inference job.